bbgit/bbgit.github.io/README.md

-### Conditions as of September 3, 2025 at 6:49:13 PM CDT
+### Conditions as of September 3, 2025 at 6:54:33 PM CDT

 Temperature: 69.20 &deg;F

 Feels like: 69.20 &deg;F

-Humidity: 95%
+Humidity: 96%

-Wind Direction: WNW
+Wind Direction: WSW

 Windspeed: 0.0 mph